Baseball333/Pong-Source-Code/README.md

 I'm not explaining the logical structure right now.

 Third Commit:
 This repository hosts the source code for a Pong variant written in Python with the turtle and os libraries.
-The final game is accessible through a graphical shell which is easily written if Python is installed on a user's operating system(UNIX opr UNIX-like systems).
+The final game is accessible through a graphical shell which is easily written if Python is installed on a user's operating system(UNIX or UNIX-like systems).
 Anyway, notice how the logical structure of the source code is not convenitonal OOP, instead something more like imperative instruction.
 For example, here is the graphical shell.

 wn = turtle.Screen()
 wn.title("Pong")